Andy Cowan (musician)

-Andy Cowan is an Australian blues soul pianist and singer.
+Andy Cowan (born 25 November 1952) is an Australian blues soul pianist and singer.
 He was nominated for the 2001 ARIA Award for Best Blues and Roots Album with 10.30 Thursdays.

 Andy Cowan was a member of Madder Lake (1973–75) and Ayers Rock (1978-81) and toured with Renee Geyer, Kevin Borich and Ian Moss.
 Cowan has done session work for many Australian recordings and film and has released eight solo albums and a live DVD "A Tale Of Two Cities" recorded in Melbourne and Sydney.
 He currently lives on the Sunshine Coast, Queensland, Australia.